Hellooooooooo Taco Tuesday! (Except on a Wednesday)

 If you use whole olives, cut them into slices as buying whole olives is typically the same price as pre sliced, I just buy a jar of whole and save them in the fridge.
 Additionally, buying pre sliced olives are way less in quantity than whole.

 To shred the cheddar cheese tonight, I used my Cuisinart Food Processor, and it literally took five seconds!
-If you have ever wanted one, I highly recommend looking on Amazon.
-With their fast and free delivery, easy return policy, and great deals and discounts, you can find anything!

 4. Warm a griddle to 350 degrees, however, if you do not have a griddle, warm a large pan on your stove at medium heat.

 5. Firstly, place a flour tortilla on a cooking board or the prep surface in front of you.

 6. Secondly, scoop a spoonful of refried beans in the center and spread to a 2–3-inch circle.
 Check out my blog post on how to make your own refried beans in a Crock-Pot by clicking the link below.